chris-netizen/chris-netizen/README.md

-### Hello, I am Somoye Christopher.
-And a Software
+### Hello, I am Somoye Christopher Adedeji.
+A Software
 ### Developer and a Machine Learning Engineer 👋